Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/Keeping_components_pure.md

 > **HINT**: Rendering is a *calculation*, it shouldn’t try to “do” things.
 Can you express the same idea differently?

-ou can fix this component by calculating the `className` and including it in the render output:
+You can fix this component by calculating the `className` and including it in the render output:

 ```react
 export default function Clock({ time }) {